aobarbieri/LuminaTask/notes.md

 `next/font` will automatically optimize your fonts (including custom fonts) and remove external network requests for improved privacy and performance.
 Automatically self-host any Google Font.
 Fonts are included in the deployment and served from the same domain as your deployment.
 No requests are sent to Google by the browser.

+## UUIDs (Universally Unique Identifier)

+UUIDs vs. Auto-incrementing Keys
+We use UUIDs instead of incrementing keys (e.g., 1, 2, 3, etc.).
+This makes the URL longer; however, UUIDs eliminate the risk of ID collision, are globally unique, and reduce the risk of enumeration attacks - making them ideal for large databases.
+However, if you prefer cleaner URLs, you might prefer to use auto-incrementing keys.

+## noStore() from next/cache

+Add noStore() inside the async function call to prevent the response from being cached.
+This is equivalent to in fetch(..., {cache: 'no-store'}).

+## async function in items-data and data

+@vercel/postgres library is designed to work seamlessly with Vercel serverless functions and automatically manages database connections for you.
+This library abstracts away the need for you to manually handle connection opening and closing.

+ex: using db.connect():
+const { db } = require('@vercel/postgres')
+async function listAction(action, arr) {
+await db.connect()
+}

+Therefore there is no need for `await db.connect()`